 b.
 1975 Ridgewood, NJ

-Justin's influences range across creative disciplines; among them, photographers Duane Michals, Bettina Rheims, Richard Misrach, and Peter Goin; Filmmaker Godfrey Reggio, and Painters Edward Hopper and Gary Ruddell.
+Justin's influences draw from many creative disciplines; among them, photographers Duane Michals, Bettina Rheims, Ellen Von Unwerth, Richard Misrach, and Peter Goin, Filmmaker Godfrey Reggio, Composer Philip Glass; and Painters Edward Hopper and Gary Ruddell.

 When the camera's left behind, Justin's an avid cyclist, hiker, road tripper and science enthusiast.